takeshixx/webfixy/README.md

 http://127.0.0.1:8080
 ```

-The proxy will login with the default username `admin` and a empty password.
+The proxy will login with the default username `admin` and an empty password.
 This can be changed by supplying the actual login credentials:

 ```
 python webfixy.py --target 192.168.0.1 --user admin --password supersecret